 My yoga journey began while traveling in Australia and Southeast Asia and under the guidance of my dad, a longtime yoga teacher and practitioner.
 I completed my initial teacher training with Karolina Sharma in Dharamsala, India and I've since studied with Geoffrey Roniger in New Orleans, Louisiana - my home for the past 12 years.
-I now live in Bogota, Colombia with my partner and my dog, Don Ramon.
+I now live in Bogota, Colombia with my dog, Don Ramon.
 My classes are designed to create awareness through a challenging yet accessible flow rooted in alignment.
 I'm a lover of plants, travel, handwoven baskets and coffee.

 I have been practicing yoga for over 10 years, first introduced to the discipline in New Orleans, Louisiana.
 It was not long before I felt the benefits of a consistent yoga practice both on and off the mat.
 I began my studies under the guidance of Dina Tsouluhas, Britton Darby, Sarah Nuefeld, and Guillaume Brun of Moksha Yoga in Montreal, Canada and New York City.
 I continue to dedicate myself as both a student and a teacher of this practice, last year founding Supta Yoga Nantucket.
 I aim to inspire curiosity by offering a supportive and challenging practice initiated and guided by breath.